ppetrovtv/pine_script_docs/source/annotations/Script_inputs.rst

 -  session,
 -  source.

-The following examples show how to create, each input and what its widgets look like.
+The following examples show how to create each type of input and what its widget looks like.

 Boolean input